quanterall/HaskellMaterials/basics/extras/optics.md

 ### Exercises (Traversals and Folds)

+1. Create a traversal `tl :: Traversal' [a] [a]` that targets the tail of a list.

+2. Create a traversal `last :: Traversal' [a] a` that targets the last element of a list.

-1. Create a function `uppercaseKeys :: Map Text a -> Map Text a` that uppercases all the keys.
+3. Create a function `uppercaseKeys :: Map Text a -> Map Text a` that uppercases all the keys.
 You can turn the map into a `[(Text, a)]` with `Map.toList` and back into a `Map Text a` with `Map.fromList`.
 Use a traversal and lenses to modify the keys.

-2. Use a combination of traversals and the prism you defined for strings parsable as numbers to create a function that will traverse over a `Value`[0] and if it's an object, will modify any values that are strings to be `Number` if they can be read as numbers.
+4. Use a combination of traversals and the prism you defined for strings parsable as numbers to create a function that will traverse over a `Value`[0] and if it's an object, will modify any values that are strings to be `Number` if they can be read as numbers.